Property Occupier Advisory Support Services

 Will I have to pay a service charge?

 In multi-occupied buildings, the landlord will pass on the cost of maintaining common areas through a service charge.
-Tenants will want to know what this covers and how their proportion is calculated.
-Vail Williams can assist in auditing that you are paying the right amount for services required to be provided by the landlord under the lease and ensure you are not overcharged.
+You will want to know what this covers and how your proportion is calculated.
+Vail Williams can assist in auditing charges to ensure that you are paying the right amount for services provided by the landlord under the lease and ensure you are not overcharged.

 Repairing obligations and dilapidations